-Ideally, you'll put 20% down toward your new home because at that level you can avoid paying private mortgage insurance, which protects the lender's interest if you can't make your payments and default.
-If your calculations indicate that you can't put at least 10% down, here are some options to consider:
+Considering a home purchase?
+Ideally, you'll want to put 20% down towards a new home because at that level you can avoid paying private mortgage insurance, which protects the lender's interest if you can't make your payments and default.
+If your calculations indicate that you can't put at least 10% down, you may have some additional options:

 Loans with no down-payment, or those that combine first and second mortgages, such as the 80/20, are gone for the most part.
 Mortgages backed by Fannie Mae and Freddie Mac require a minimum down payment of 5% to 10%.